Team GIles Research

 Co-supervisor: Dr. Ivy Bourgeault

-Current Position: Research Officer at the Professional Institute of the Public Service of Canada
+Current Position: Negotiator, Professional Institute of the Public Service of Canada

 Julia Hamer